 MILLS, Lawrence Heyworth.
-New York 1837 — Oxford 29.1.1918.
+New York City 1837 — Oxford 29.1.1918.
 U.S. Priest and Iranian Scholar in the U.K. Professor in Oxford.
 Son of Philo L. Mills and Elizabeth Kane.
 Studies at New York University and Fairfax Theological seminary.
 D.D.
 New York.
-Ordained.
+Ordained, in 1861-72 in ecclesiastic work, then moved to Europe living in Florence until 1877.
 Further studies under Roth at Tübingen.
-Invited by Max Müller to succeed Darmesteter in 1887 he settled in Oxford in order to be able to work on S.B.E.
+Invited by Max Müller to succeed Darmesteter in 1887 he settled in Oxford in order to be able to work on the S.B.E.
 From 1897 Professor of Zend Philology at Oxford (the first Professor of Iranian philology in the U.K.).

-LHM was mainly an Avestan scholar who concentrated on the Yasna, but here he took also the Pahlavi and Sanskrit versions fully in account.
+Mills was mainly an Avestan scholar who concentrated on the Yasna, but here he also took the Pahlavi and Sanskrit versions fully in account.
 As a theologian he was interested in the relationship between the Avesta and the New Testament (and Philo of Alexandria).

 Publications: Translated: The Zend-Avesta.
 3. The Yasna, Visparad, Âfrînagân, Gâhs, and Miscellaneous Fragments.
 48+400 p.
 S.B.E.
 31. Oxford 1887.

 – A Study of the Five Zarathustrian (Zoroastrian) Gâthâs, with the Zend, Pahlavi, Sanskrit, and Persian translations.
 1-4.
 30+622 p.
 Lp.
 1892-94.

 – The Ancient Manuscript of the Yasna, with its Pahlavi translation (A.D.
 1323), generally called J2.
 8+770 p.
 Oxford 1893 (facsimile edition of the manuscript J2 of the Bodleian Library).